MondayMorningHaskell/haskellings/README.md

 ### Executable Exercises

 There are also a few _executable_ exercises.
 These are most prevalent when you are learning about the `IO` monad.
-In these exercises, you will fill in the definition of the `main` function near the bottom of the file.
+In these exercises, you will fill in the definition of the `main` function near the bottom of the file, as well as other `IO` functions in the file.
 This will be runnable IO code that can print to the terminal and, if necessary, read user input.

 When you use `haskellings run`, it will run your program on one set of possible inputs and check if the output matches what we expect.